James E. Livingston: Retirement

 In retirement, Livingston serves on the board of trustees of the National World War II Museum.

+Livingston wrote his autobiography, Noble Warrior: The Story of Maj.
+Gen. James E. Livingston, Medal of Honor, with historians Colin D. Heaton and Anne-Marie Lewis.
+It was placed on the Commandant of the Marine Corps reading list in 2011.

 On November 6, 2007, the Fred Thompson presidential campaign announced that Livingston would serve as the National Co-Chair of Veterans for Fred Thompson.

-He is also a political supporter of Jeb Bush and in December 2015 was featured in an ad called "Honor" in which he referred to President Barack Obama as a "Commander-in-Chief [who] requires training wheels."
-He wrote his autobiography, Noble Warrior: The Story of Maj.
-Gen. James E. Livingston, Medal of Honor. with historians Colin D. Heaton and Anne-Marie Lewis.
-It was placed on the Commandant of the Marine Corps reading list in 2011.
+In the 2016 presidential election, Livingston was a political supporter of Jeb Bush, and Co-Chair of National Veterans for Jeb.
+In November 2015, he was featured in an ad called "Honor" in which he referred to President Barack Obama as a "Commander-in-Chief [who] requires training wheels."